mtdoyle/CLSpeedPhantomJS/README.md

 # CLSpeedPhantomJS

-Instructions on how to set an environment to run this program:
+Instructions on how to set an environment up to run this program:

 * Clone this repository
 * Download/install Vagrant, Ansible and VirtualBox